-This course provides advanced skills and techniques for preparing baked goods.
-Emphasis is placed on specialty breads, classical deserts, pastries, and decorative finishing.
-Upon completion, students should be able to produce and plate a variety of quality-baked items.
+This course provides advanced skills and techniques for preparing pastry items.
+Emphasis is placed on specialty breads, classical desserts, pastries, and decorative finishing.
+Upon completion, students should be able to produce and plate a variety of quality-baked pastry items.
 This course is restricted to the Foodservice Technology program and is approvable for offering only at designated Department of Correction facilities.

-FST 108 Cost Control
+FST 108 Purchasing & Cost Control

-This course covers the control of primary costs in foodservice establishments.
-Topics include purchasing, receiving, storing, issuing, production, revenue, and inventory control with emphasis on food service software.
-Upon completion, students should be able to apply the necessary knowledge and skills required to manage primary costs for a foodservice establishment.
+This course covers the concepts associated with the control of primary costs in foodservice establishments: purchasing and cost controls.
+Topics include the purchasing, receiving, storage, issuance, and production of products, as well as revenue, inventory, and labor controls.
+Upon completion, studens should be able to apply the necessary knowledge and skills required to understand and control the primary costs for a foodservice establishment.
 This course is restricted to the Foodservice Technology program and is approvable for offering only at designated Department of Correction facilities.